 How I Planned My Oahu Vacation

-I mentioned in my Oahu packing list post that I wasn’t sure I’d actually take this trip until just a few days before departure, so I didn’t plan activities and such as far in advance as I normally would have.
+I mentioned in my Oahu packing list post that I wasn't sure I'd actually take this trip until just a few days before departure, so I didn't plan activities and such as far in advance as I normally would have.
 TripAdvisor and Google were my best friends in building a list of hikes, sites, and beaches I wanted to hit up.
-A couple of other Houston bloggers had visited Oahu in the last two years so I also checked out their posts here and here.
+A couple of other Houston bloggers had visited Oahu in the two years before I went so I also checked out their posts here and here and noted things that sounded interesting to me.
 I put together and packed Oahu vacation outfits to work for a variety of activities.
-Lastly, I booked a couple of experiences through my credit card’s travel site.
+Lastly, I booked a couple of experiences through my credit card's travel site.
 My route to Oahu had a short layover in Phoenix during which time I fleshed out an itinerary.
 I used Google Maps to group activities from my running list by area to make the most of my time and gas.
-Speaking of which, I highly recommend renting a car to get around if you plan to explore different parts of the island as public transit won’t cut it and Uber would be too expensive.
+Speaking of which, I highly recommend renting a car to get around if you plan to explore different parts of the island as public transit won't cut it and Uber would be too expensive.
 I drove to another part of the island almost every day and it was definitely worth it to see and experience so much.
-Be sure to check out my tips for driving on the island at the bottom of this post.
+Be sure to check out my tips for driving on Oahu at the bottom of this post.

 - Ala Moana Beach is on the other side of the marina from Waikiki Beach and near a number of hotels and shopping.
 Parking was a little rough when I went as the lot is under construction.
 The park was packed with families barbecuing and kids playing.